Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Introduction

-This problem along with some variants, is an important primitive used in algorithms for transitive closure, parsing context-free grammars, and shortest path problems in unweighted graphs, among other applications.
-When the matrices are square, we write $n = d_1 = d_2 = d_3$.
-There is an obvious $O(d_1 d_2 d_3)$ algorithm (the so called ``naive algorithm''), which simply iterates over all values $i,j,k$.
-There are a number of other specialized algorithms based on various combinatorial optimizations; most recently, \cite{cite15} described an algorithm with runtime roughly $O(n^3/\log^4 n)$.
+This problem, along with some variants, is a primitive used in algorithms for transitive closures, parsing context-free grammars, and shortest path problems in unweighted graphs, among other applications.
+Again, the obvious $O(n_1 n_2 n_3)$ naive algorithm can be used.
+There are a number of other specialized algorithms based on combinatorial optimizations, see e.g. \cite{cite15}.

-There is a closely related problem of Witnessing Boolean Matrix Multiplication (WBMM); here, the goal is not only to determine if there exists $k$ with $A_{ik} = B_{kj} = 1$, but to actually find such $k$.
-Formally, we wish to generate a ``witness matrix'' $W$, where $W_{ij}$ should be some (arbitrarily chosen) index $k$ with $A_{ik} = B_{kj} = 1$; if there is no such value then we should $W_{ij} = \emptyset$.
-This is useful for problems such as finding shortest paths in graphs.